 Society Presidents (1860 – present)

 For a more detailed account of the history of the Legal Profession Act, see this article from the October 2011 edition of the Society Record: “2011: A 200-year odyssey of regulating Nova Scotia’s legal profession,” by Barry Cahill, Professional information access and privacy administrator.
-Mr. Cahill is currently writing a history of the Society, with publication expected in 2013.
+Mr. Cahill has written a history of the Society that is awaiting publication.